socialray/makahiki-ktuh/doc/challenge-design-name-settings.rst

 Attendance and Bonus Codes to create the URL the player uses to collect their points.
 The Team label is used in several widgets, such as energy scoreboard.
 The Theme is the default theme for the Challenge.

-.. todo:: Document the challenge design name form.
-Specify where each of the values indicated in this form actually show up in the user interface.
-Location isn't used.

 Specify the Landing page text